 The Hanging Sword of Layoffs

 Some years feel like storms.
-This one feels like standing under a sky full of swords—each one glinting, dangling, humming with possibility and threat.
-And yet we still show up to work, swipe our cards, sit at our desks, smile at Teams calls, and hope we’re not next – the hanging sword of layoffs.
-It…
+This one feels like standing under a sky full of swords – each one glinting, dangling, humming with possibility and threat.
+And yet we still show up to work, swipe our cards, sit at our desks, smile at Teams calls, and hope we’re not next – the hanging sword of…

 NUMB